ianpaga/entropia_exercise-question-classifier/README.md

 ## Summary

-The FastAPI server in this project is can classify and respond to questions provided using a LLM.
+The FastAPI server in this project can classify and respond to questions provided using a LLM.
 It's fully Dockerized for easy deployment, and suitable for a production environment.